 - A bicycle manufacturer or retailer should the bike’s component parts fail and contribute to the accident.

 - A private property owner, if the safety conditions of the property contributed to the accident.

-- A repair shop which failed to repair the bike properly.
+- A repair shop failed to repair the bike properly.

 As you can see, bicycle accident cases are often complex and can involve more than just those immediately involved in the accident.
-In order to ensure that you properly pursue any and all negligent parties, contact one of the knowledgeable bicycle accident lawyers at Cain Injury Law.
+In order to ensure that you properly pursue any and all negligent parties, contact one of the knowledgeable bicycle accident lawyers at Cain & Mays Trial Lawyers.

 Could I Be Found at Fault for My Bicycle Accident?